Aliases for MCM6 Gene

 GeneCards Summary for MCM6 Gene

 MCM6 (Minichromosome Maintenance Complex Component 6) is a Protein Coding gene.
-Diseases associated with MCM6 include lactase persistence/nonpersistence and lactose intolerance.
+Diseases associated with MCM6 include Lactose Intolerance, Adult Type and Lactose Intolerance.
 Among its related pathways are Cell Cycle, Mitotic and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and ATP-dependent DNA helicase activity.
 An important paralog of this gene is MCM5.

 Acts as component of the MCM2-7 complex (MCM complex) which is the putative replicative helicase essential for 'once per cell cycle' DNA replication initiation and elongation in eukaryotic cells.
 The active ATPase sites in the MCM2-7 ring are formed through the interaction surfaces of two neighboring subunits such that a critical structure of a conserved arginine finger motif is provided in trans relative to the ATP-binding site of the Walker A box of the adjacent subunit.
 The six ATPase active sites, however, are likely to contribute differentially to the complex helicase activity.